 Parchment paper can be used to line a crock pot to make clean-up easier, and I believe it’s also cheaper than slow cooker liners (even if you have to use a couple of sheets of parchment paper for each meal).

-This can be a good alternative to slow cooker liners, particularly if you are baking a casserole, cake, or something else bread-y in your crock pot.
+This can be a good substitute to slow cooker liners, particularly if you are baking a casserole, cake, or something else bread-y in your crock pot.

 The reason it works so well for these types of foods is because that is pretty close to what parchment paper was originally designed to do (line cookware for baking).